Three-Dimensional Almost Contact Metric Manifolds Revisited via the Newman-Penrose Formalism: Introduction

 Furthermore, to demonstrate the effectiveness of the Newman-Penrose formalism in the analysis of three-dimensional ACM manifolds, we consider $\eta$-Einstein metrics, in particular the classification of three-dimensional compact normal ACM manifolds that admit an $\eta$-Einstein metric, where in dimension three a normal ACM structure is also referred to as a trans-Sasakian structure.
 The case of three-dimensional contact metric structures has already been clarified by Blair et al. \cite{Blair1990}.
 Meanwhile, the necessary and sufficient conditions for a three-dimensional normal ACM manifold to be $\eta$-Einstein were reported by Olszak \cite{Olszak}.
 Subsequent research has further elucidated several equivalent conditions, geometric properties, and their relation to Ricci solitons \cite{Marrero,De2003,De2008,Al-Solamy,Ganguly}.
 However, to the best of our knowledge, we have been unable to locate any prior literature explicitly reporting classification results for three-dimensional compact normal ACM structures subject solely to the $\eta$-Einstein condition.
 By introducing the Newman-Penrose formalism, we find that the $\eta$-Einstein condition possesses a non-linear subelliptic structure.
 When the manifold is compact, we can establish certain constancy results using a priori estimates.
 This provides a classification result of $\eta$-Einstein manifolds for compact three-dimensional normal ACM manifolds.

 \textbf{Classification Result}: Let \( (M,\varphi,\xi,\eta,g) \) be a compact three-dimensional normal almost contact metric manifold, or equivalently a trans-Sasakian manifold.
-If \( (M,\varphi,\xi,\eta,g) \) is $\eta$-Einstein, then the structure is either (i) an $\alpha$-Sasakian structure with constant $\alpha$, or (ii) a $\beta$-Kenmotsu structure whose function $\beta$ varies only along the Reeb flow.
+If the structure is of constant rank and \( (M,\varphi,\xi,\eta,g) \) is $\eta$-Einstein, then the structure is either (i) a Sasakian structure up to homothety, or (ii) a $\beta$-Kenmotsu structure whose function $\beta$ varies only along $\xi$.

 The organization of this paper is as follows.
 In Section \ref{sec:preliminary}, we summarize the Newman-Penrose formalism on three-dimensional Riemannian manifolds.
 In Section \ref{sec:reformulation}, we reformulate the three-dimensional ACM structure using the Newman-Penrose formalism.
 Several traditional definitions in the context of ACM geometry are expressed in the language of the Newman-Penrose formalism.
 In Section \ref{sec:eta-einstein problem}, we address the $\eta$-Einstein condition on three-dimensional contact metric structures and normal ACM structures.
 Although the results for three-dimensional contact metric manifolds are known, we provide an alternative proof using the Newman-Penrose method.
 Subsequently, we prove the main result using the Newman-Penrose formalism.